jegorik/country-currency-app/docs/STREAMLIT_APP.md

 - Authentication integration with Databricks

 ## Setup and Installation
-See the `streamlit/README.md` file for setup instructions.
+- See the `streamlit/README.md` file for application component setup instructions.
+- See the `scripts/streamlit/README.md` file for launch script documentation.

 ## Usage
-1. Start the application with `streamlit run app.py`
+1. Start the application with `bash /scripts/streamlit/unified_start_app.sh` (Note: Launch scripts have been relocated from `/streamlit` to `/scripts/streamlit/` directory)
 2. Authenticate with your Databricks credentials
 3. Interact with the country-currency data through the provided interface